Kimberly J. Templeton, MD

 Medical School: University of Missouri School of Medicine

-- Professor of Orthopedic Surgery and Health Policy and Management, University of Kansas Medical Center
+- Professor and Vice Chair of Orthopedic Surgery and Associate Dean for Continuing Medical Education at the University of Kansas Medical Center

 - McCann Professor of Women in Medicine and Science